mhylle/BaseModule/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run 'start-docserver' for a documentation server.
+Navigate to `http://localhost:8088/`.
+This step requires you to have the http-server installed.
+You can install it with `npm install -g http-server`.

 ## Code scaffolding